-The Framework continuously investigates the relevance of its priorities and the credibility of its indicators and measures through regular materiality reviews and deep dives into specific priorities, which require more thorough and considered investigation.
+The Framework continuously investigates the relevance of its priorities and the credibility of its indicators and measures through regular materiality reviews and deep dives into specific priorities.

 Balance of Tree and Grass Cover

 Tree and grass cover impact both the environment and production.
 This vegetation is critical for storing carbon and preserving biodiversity and soil health.
 This plant life also plays a significant role in productivity, affecting profitability and the livelihood of people and communities in the industry.